 PHNs involved with Aurora have high exposure and engagement with research activity in their local areas.

 South Eastern Melbourne PHN is supporting an innovative study linking primary care with the Cancer 2015 patient cohort.
 This project, conducted by researchers at Monash University, will enable us to examine and understand the patient’s primary care encounters along their cancer journey.
 It is the first of its kind in Australia.
+Ethics approval for this project was granted by the Monash University Human Research Ethics Committee (Ref No: 11065)

 The interruption of normal patterns of health care and the suspension of services during COVID-19 has meant that the pandemic has also had a major impact on the detection and treatment of many non-COVID-19 conditions.
 Electronic general practice data are a valuable resource which can be used to inform population and individual care decision-making.